Localization Tool

 In the Export dialog:

-- Specify the target folder as the export folder for resources (if it is not already set in Settings).
+- Specify the target folder as the export folder for resources.

 - Click Export to save the RESX files for the original English culture and the target culture.